 How to help in an asthma attack?

-Be calm and reassuring as reducing the stress and keeping the casualty calm really helps them to control their symptoms and panic can increase the severity of an attack.
+Be calm and reassuring as reducing the stress and keeping the casualty calm really helps them to control their symptoms.
+Panic can increase the severity of an attack.
 Take one to two puffs of the reliever inhaler (usually blue), immediately – using a spacer device if available.

 - Stay as calm as you can and encourage them to stay calm too